World Book Day Teaching Activities

 B – Bring a book: Ok this is cheating but just let the children bring a book in to share with their friends.

-Book bingo: Create a bingo card with characters, locations, phrases so the children can tick them off as you read.
+Book bingo: Create a bingo card with characters, locations, and phrases so the children can tick them off as you read.

 C – Cook a character: Any excuse for cooking, you can make cookies or gingerbread men of your favourite characters